-5. Now, test-fit the crossbar - lower the crossbar over the quick-disconnects.
-The vertical pins at the top of both QDs should fit through the top holes at the ends of the crossbar (Figure 8), and the vertical pins at the bottom of the crosscontinued on next page linch pin top hole of disconnect lower vertical pin of quickquickcontinued from preceding page bar should fit through the lower holes on the quick-disconnects (Figure 8).
+- 2. Test-fit the crossbar lower the crossbar (Figure 5) over the quick-disconnects.
+The vertical pins at the top of both QDs should fit through the top holes at the ends of the crossbar (Figure 5), and the vertical pins at the bottom of the crossbar should fit through the lower holes on the quick-disconnects (Figure 5). - 3.
+The quick-disconnects must be positioned so that the tow bar is centered on the front of the vehicle.